muvaf/define-your-claim/README.md

 The main difference between those solutions is where you define the bindings and connection details and that change what you can generate.
 I think if we alter it a bit more we can get best of both solutions.
 For example, when we talked about Solution B, @negz proposed that maybe `ResourceDefinition` and `ClaimDefinition` could expose the list of connection keys and resource classes would just match them.

-Maybe a mechanism that will allow the resource class writers override the defaults on the definition resources could help here for both connection keys and field bindings.
+Maybe a mechanism that will allow the resource class writers override the defaults on the definition resources to some extent could help here for both connection keys and field bindings.

+The other point is that Solution B enforces that claims can bind to one resource directly, like today.
+So, you cannot compose N resources to bind to the claim directly.
+So, there is a bit more difference between claim and resource kinds in Solution B, which is different than Solution B where the difference is only about the scope (namespace vs cluster).